Dombo/node-lerna-monorepo/README.md

 #### Tools Installed

 - Lerna
-- pkg-install script for scoping lerna commands to the current pkg
 - monorepo utility for bootstrapping and watching the repo during development

 #### Setup dev enviroment